PodcastsWirtschaftThe Art of Making

 Über The Art of Making

 The Art of Making is your window into the dynamic world of the European manufacturing industry.
 Leading entrepreneurs, innovators, researchers and policymakers share their journey, challenges, and vision on the state and future of industry in Europe.
 The Art of Making is a podcast by EIT Manufacturing, Europe’s leading network for manufacturing innovation, hosted by Maxim Mommerency.
 Learn more at www.eitmanufacturing.eu (http://www.eitmanufacturing.eu).
-Hosted by Ausha.
+Hosted on Ausha.
 See ausha.co/privacy-policy for more information.

 Podcast-Website